Min Maw Kun: Career

+At the age of 5, he began starring as a child actor in films under the name Chan Myae and became a lead actor by 17.
+His first film was A Yaite.
+He also achieved success in his singing career with the music group Myaypeyo.
+Additionally, he was a member of the Burmese traditional anyeint troupe, Htawara Hninzi.
+Established in 2007, the troupe has hosted many charity fundraisers over the past 15 years.

 Political activities

 Following the 2021 Myanmar coup d'état, Min Maw Kun was active in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, he has taken part in protests since February.
 He joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

 On 2 April 2021, warrants for his arrest were issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

+Within hours of the announcement that the newly appointed chairman of the Myanmar Motion Picture Organisation under the military council would take over, actor Min Maw Kun resigned as a member.
+He also left from the Htawara Hninzi.
+He fled to the jungle and a remote area controlled by the Democratic Karen Buddhist Army (DKBA) before relocating to a Karen National Union (KNU)-controlled area.
+Later, he joined the People's Defence Force and became a soldier.
+Alongside others, he co-founded the D-Day Channel, a broadcasting platform focusing on revolutionary topics such as safety measures and weapon handling.

+On 28 August 2022, his homes and business property were confiscated by the military council.
+He is active on his Facebook profile named Kyaw Kyaw Htay Lwin, where he criticizes the anti-junta stance and argues for boycotts on military-linked celebrities.
+He often scolds nationals who are not interested in politics and do not support the revolution.
+He is nicknamed "the people's brother".
+When he scolds people, netizens frankly say, "ကိုကျော် ဆူပြီ" (Ko Kyaw scolded).